 When Covid restrictions cut capacity at CBD restaurant Donna Chang, operator The Ghanem Group started leveraging its downstairs cocktail bar The Boom Boom Room as a second dining space.
 It proved popular.
 People loved dining downstairs so much, they started requesting to sit in The Boom Boom Room specifically.
-So last week, The Ghanem Group transformed the bar into a Japanese izakaya (a concept the group had been planning for a while).
+So in October The Ghanem Group transformed the bar into a Japanese izakaya (a concept the group had been planning for a while).

 The izakaya concept suits the former bank basement perfectly.
 Descend a flight of stairs and you’re transported into a dimly lit, moody underground space, reminiscent of the glitzier izakaya dens you might find in Japan.
 The fit-out is mostly the same – there’s a lot of dark blue with gold trim – but the lounges have been removed and replaced by plush red velvet chairs and dark dining tables.
 The existing white-tiled arches above the bar and the private dining rooms (housed in the old bank vaults) remain.

 A new kitchen has been built beside the bar, centered around an impressive three-tier Mibrasa charcoal grill.
 The yakitori is a highlight, but the raw dishes are worthy of attention too.
 Think Noosa scallop sashimi with kombu dressing, salmon roe gunkan (kind of like ngiri with nori wrapped around it) and kangaroo tartare.
 Larger dishes include a barramundi katsu bao burger; Fraser Island spanner crab with udon noodles and kombu butter; and a nine-plus score Mayura Station Wagyu sirloin.